ReventlessDev/reventless-core/packages/doc/docs/reventless-components/task.md

 ### Task Setup

 The setup function is run during _deploy time_ by the Pulumi runtime.
 An example why that might be useful is to create external resources.
-Code that needs to be executed at runtime needs to be deployed as function as a service (e.g. Lambda on AWS) or another cloud resource.
+Code that needs to be executed at runtime needs to be deployed as a function as a service (e.g. Lambda on AWS) or another cloud resource.

 ```rescript
 let setup = (.